kamtiyono/OnFocus/README.md

 <h2>See it in action</h2>

 If you want to see it in action, don't forget to see my live blog.
-Last update from AT is <a href="http://abouttiyo.web.id/gadget/asus-notebook-terbaik-dan-favoritku/">ASUS Notebook Terbaik dan Favoritku </a>